Showing posts with label Koo Wee Rup. Show all posts

 October 1925 - Fire destroys shops in Koo Wee Rup

-At about 4.15am last Thursday a number of persons were rudely awakened by an alarm of fire, and on investigating received a shock when they found that the block of wooden buildings in Rossiter street, Koo Wee Rup, occupied by Mr D. Thomson (butcher), Mrs M. Porter (fruiterer), and Mrs J. Byron (small goods) were on fire.
+At about 4.15am last Thursday a number of persons were rudely awakened by an alarm of fire, and on investigating received a shock when they found that the block of wooden buildings in Rossiter street, Koo Wee Rup, occupied by Mr D. Thomson (butcher), Mrs M. Potter (fruiterer), and Mrs J. Byron (small goods) were on fire.
 It was at once seen that the task of fighting the flames was a hopeless one, but efforts were made with three fire extinguishers to subdue the conflagration, but the fire had too great a hold for these instruments to be of any use.
 They, however, are credited with the saving of an adjoining brick shop, owned by Mr F. Ellis (draper).
 Realising the buildings were doomed, the fire fighters set about rescuing furniture, etc., from the burning buildings, and through their hard-working efforts articles were saved from both Mrs Potter's shop and residence.
-They then formed a buck brigade and paid attention to the neighbouring buildings.
+They then formed a bucket brigade and paid attention to the neighbouring buildings.
 It was fortunate that a strong wind blew in a south-easterly direction, as the large corner store, belonging to Mr A.W.
 Stephens, would have been in great jeopardy.
 Mr Ellis' brick shop was only a few feet from Mrs Potter's at the north end of the conflagration and the fire fighters had to anxiously watch the verandah and wood work, and played water thereon, but the direction of the wind happily protected these premises

-How the fire originated is not known,.
-It appears the first person to become acquainted with the outbreak was Mr Thomson. he states that he was asleep at the time and was awakened either by the noise of the flames or someone calling out.
+How the fire originated is not known.
+It appears the first person to become acquainted with the outbreak was Mr Thomson.
+He states that he was asleep at the time and was awakened either by the noise of the flames or someone calling out.
 On awakening, the fire had penetrated into his room.
 He immediately raised an alarm, and aroused the Potter family.
 Mr Thomson did not have time to save anything; Mrs Byron, who does not reside on the premises, also lost everything; while Mrs Potter with assistance was able to rescue some of her furniture and a few bicycles.
-The buildings were owned by Mr D. Thompson and Mr W. Mills, and were partly covered by insurance. the fire broke the telephone wires in front of the buildings and interrupted the service to subscribers in that portion of the township until Wednesday, when the department had promptly repaired same.
+The buildings were owned by Mr D. Thompson and Mr W. Mills, and were partly covered by insurance.
+The fire broke the telephone wires in front of the buildings and interrupted the service to subscribers in that portion of the township until Wednesday, when the department had promptly repaired same.
 Mrs Byron's stock was partly covered by insurance, and Mrs Potter's stock and furniture was also insured.

 (Koo Wee Rup Sun, Thursday, October 15, 1925, p.
 4)